Italian residence permits: How to get it quickly

 • A clear path to obtaining a permanent residence permit

-The permanent residence permit, on the other hand, grants foreigners the same rights as every Italian national.
+The permanent Italian residence permit grants you the same rights as every Italian national.
 You can apply for it after living in Italy for five uninterrupted years.
 Securing your permanent residence in the country means that you’re entitled to:

 • Freedom to relocate to any other EU member state